toxicmouse7/Requestor/README.md

 Requestor is a library, which provides divided application-defined requests handling.

-While C++ doesn't have reflection, Requestor is based on templates.
+While C++ doesn't have reflection, Requestor is based on templates and concepts (which means C++ 20 or upper is required).

 ## Quick Setup